Alicia Silverstone Reveals She Takes Baths With 9-Year-Old Son Bear

 Hello Europe!
 Bear and I had such fun exploring your majesty.
 From speaking @theoxfordunion (Bear spoke too ????) to soaking up the gentle sunlight and beauty pictured here in Cotswolds.
 While in London I loved wandering around with Bear.
 The Houses of Parliament were fun to walk by, ice skating at @somersethouse was beautiful, and Hyde Park was so pretty this Winter.
 Amsterdam was another favorite stop on our adventure.
 The canals, the architecture, it was all just so picturesque.
 We rented bikes for the whole time we were there and rode everywhere.
 I was so impressed with Bear.
 He only just learned to ride (we live in a neighborhood where would be very unsafe for even me to ride a bike!) and he was riding in the streets navigating electric busses, cars, pedestrians and other cyclists.
 It was adventurous and glorious!
 I had mild anxiety, like please don’t let anything go wrong!
 But most of me was so happy and proud of him 🙂 Our favorite veggie spots we discovered below: London: @portobellojuice @nopi_restaurant loved!! @grangerandco avocado and toast and tomatoes and kale were nice!
 And the olives and cappuccino were yum Oxford: @sohofarmhouse such yummy food and so cozy Amsterdam: @coffeecoconuts was so yum and pretty @restaurantdekas is a cool restaurant in a greenhouse; all organic using mostly herbs and veg from own garden. @littlecollinsamsterdam so so so yummy! #Vinkeles (@HoteltheDylan) was so so yummy as well!
 No veggies to be found anywhere in #dortmund – it was rough for a minute ????
 Thank you @charjjacobs for being our travel agent extraordinaire ????

 While it is unclear from The New York Times article if her ex-husband is also vegan, the couple continues to co-parent in a loving manner for the benefit of their child.
-The actress revealed in an interview with Today that the couple’s arrangement works for them.
+The actress revealed in an interview with Today that the arrangement works for them.

 “We ask Bear where he wants to be.
 But then I started to wonder if that was too much pressure.
 So, I checked in with him and he said, ‘I love that I get to decide.’
 We both have different perks!” she explained.